 - Even after the first 6 weeks, the frequent use of bottles may lead to nipple confusion and/or breast refusal for some infants.

-- Feeding a baby artificial milk has risks, for both the infant and the mother.
+- Feeding a baby formula has risks, for both the infant and the mother.
 The evidence for this is both credible and overwhelming.4-7

 - Expressing breastmilk is not instinctive and is a skill that needs to be learned by the mother.